• eichin a year ago

 I didn't knew it was apparently still included in newer windows, I switched to nomacs as the image viewer in my Win11 because I disliked the new image viewer - it's usually slow, and it has weird controls for a desktop system.

-• dend 6 months ago
+• dend a year ago

 I switched to the classic photo viewer because I am not a fan of the new one.
 You can switch with a bit of registry "hacking":